snstac/aiscot/README.rst

 aiscot - AIS Cursor-on-Target Gateway.
 ****************************************
-**IF YOU HAVE AN URGENT OPERATIONAL NEED**: Email ops@undef.net or call/sms +1-415-598-8226

 .. image:: https://raw.githubusercontent.com/ampledata/aiscot/main/docs/screenshot-1601068921-25.png
    :alt: Screenshot of AIS points in ATAK-Div Developer Edition.
    :target: https://raw.githubusercontent.com/ampledata/aiscot/main/docs/screenshot-1601068921.png

-aiscot receives AIS Sentences from an AIS Receiver, such as ais-decoder, converts them to Cursor-on-Target Events, and transmits the CoT Events to a destination.
+**IF YOU HAVE AN URGENT OPERATIONAL NEED**: Email: ops@undef.net or Signal: +1-415-598-8226

-For use with CoT systems such as ATAK, WinTAK, etc. See https://www.civtak.org/ for more information on the TAK program.
+AISCOT transforms AIS data to Cursor-On-Target for display on Situational Awareness applications like ATAK, WinTAK, iTAK, TAKX, COPERS, et al. See https://www.tak.gov/ for more information on the TAK program.

+AISCOT has two modes of operation:

+1. Over-the-air AIS: Receives AIS data from a VHF AIS receiver, such as the Megwatt `dAISy+ <https://shop.wegmatt.com/products/daisy-ais-receiver>_`.
+From there AIS can be decoded by `AIS Dispatcher <https://www.aishub.net/ais-dispatcher>_` and forwarded to AISCOT to be transformed to COT and transmitted to COT destinations.

+2. AIS Aggregator feeds: Receives AIS data from the `AISHUB <https://www.aishub.com>_` service.
+Requires a subscription to AISHUB.

-Utilized for an open ocean boat race in the Northern Pacific Ocean, as described in this article: http://ampledata.org/boat_race_support.html
+AISCOT was original developed to support an open ocean boat race in the Northern Pacific Ocean, as described in this article: http://ampledata.org/boat_race_support.html

 Support AISCOT Development
 ==========================